General Education Program

 Middle School is the time when we help students develop their independence and provide a framework for them to take greater responsibility for their academic work and social behavior.
 We help them hone the skills needed to be proactive and independent thinkers, and prepare them to enter the more rigorous high school programs.

 Our Middle School classrooms are student-centered, and content is connected to real-world situations, exciting learning experiences, and community service projects that equip our students with a broad understanding of the world around them.
 Learning is hands-on, and our students are challenged to be proactive in building their own knowledge of a subject.
 To aid students in this self discovery of knowledge, Friends School has created projects that will stimulate their interest in subject matters and set them on a path of exploration and discovery.
-Students are given opportunities to apply the tenants of their S.T.E.A.M education to the design, modeling and construction of a Sustainable Tiny House, planting and harvesting of a school garden, exploring economics by running the school farmers market.
-Students explore arts and cultural studies by taking field trips to learn about Chinese calligraphy and brush painting, cooking classes, photography and drama classes, and creative writing.
+Students explore arts and cultural studies by taking field trips, particiapte in cooking classes, drama classes, and creative writing.
 Our program is designed to expose students to the theories and work of the world’s most influential scientists, writers, mathematicians, historians, native speakers and creative artists.

 Evaluation of student progress is based upon daily formative assessments, student reflections, observations, and weekly summative assessments.
 Parents are encouraged to visit the classroom, attend learning activities, participate in parent-teacher conferences, and assist in setting appropriate goals and action plans to promote student success.